pdtit/ARMTemplates/AZ-500-Lab10VM/PDT updated lab 10 instructions.md

 ## Lab scenario

 You have been asked to create a proof of concept application that makes use of the Azure SQL Database support for Always Encrypted functionality.
-All of the secrets and keys used in this scenario should be stored in the Key Vault.
+All of the secrets and keys used in this scenario should be stored in Key Vault.
 The application should be registered in Azure Active Directory (Azure AD) in order to enhance its security posture.
 To accomplish these objectives, the proof of concept should include:

 - Creating an Azure Key Vault and storing keys and secrets in the vault.
 - Create a SQL Database and encrypting content of columns in database tables by using Always Encrypted.

 > For all the resources in this lab, we are using the **East US** region.
 Verify with your instructor this is the region to use for class.

-To keep the focus on the security aspects of Azure, related to building this proof of concept, you will start from an automated ARM template deployment to speed up the infrastructure deployment task.
+To keep the focus on the security aspects of Azure, related to building this proof of concept, you will start from an automated ARM template deployment, setting up a Virtual Machine with Visual Studio 2019 and SQL Server Management Studio 2018.

 ## Lab objectives

 In this lab, you will complete the following exercises:

-- Exercise 1: Deploy the base Azure infrastructure from an ARM template
+- Exercise 1: Deploy the Management Server using an ARM template
 - Exercise 2: Configure the Key Vault resource with a key and a secret
+- Exercise 3: Prepare an Azure SQL database structure
-- Exercise 3: Create an application to demonstrate using the Key Vault for encryption
+- Exercise 4: Run a C-Sharp application to demonstrate Key Vault integration for SQL database encryption

 ## Lab files: